2 min read

 Infrared Sauna: The Recovery Tool You're Underestimating

-Traditional saunas heat the air around you.
-The air heats your skin.
-Your skin heats your body.
-It works, but it’s indirect-and it requires extreme temperatures (180-200°F) to be effective.
+Traditional saunas heat the air around you, which heats your skin, which eventually heats your body.
+The chain works, but it requires extreme temperatures to move heat deep into tissue.

-Infrared saunas work differently.
-They emit light in the infrared spectrum-the same type of heat you feel from sunlight, minus the UV.
-This light penetrates your skin and heats your body directly.
+Infrared saunas emit light in the infrared spectrum, the same heat you feel from sunlight without UV.
+This light penetrates skin and heats tissue directly.
+You sweat at 50-70°F lower ambient temperatures, stay comfortable for a full session, and the heat reaches deeper than surface warmth.

 What’s Actually Happening

-When infrared light penetrates your tissue, several things happen:
+When infrared light penetrates tissue, four things happen:

-Core temperature rises - Your body thinks it’s running a fever.
-This triggers the immune response and releases heat shock proteins, which help repair damaged cells.
+Core temperature rises.
+Your body responds as it would to a mild fever: triggering immune response and releasing heat shock proteins, which help repair damaged cells.

-Blood vessels dilate - More blood flow means more oxygen to tissues and faster removal of metabolic waste.
+Blood vessels dilate.
+More blood flow delivers oxygen to tissue and clears metabolic waste.

 How We Use It

-Infrared shows up in all three of our signature protocols:
+Infrared shows up in all three signature protocols at Rest:

-Reset Circuit - Paired with cold plunge for contrast therapy.
-The oscillation between heat and cold is where the magic happens.
+Reset Circuit: Paired with cold plunge for contrast therapy.
+Alternating heat and cold drives the vascular response that makes both more effective.

-Deep Recovery - Used after PEMF and hyperbaric to help the body integrate and process the cellular work.
+Deep Recovery: Used after PEMF and hyperbaric to help the body integrate cellular work already in progress.

-Nervous System Drop - As the final step after floating and salt therapy.
-The warmth seals in the parasympathetic state.
+Nervous System Drop: The final step after floating and salt therapy.
+Heat holds the parasympathetic state you’ve built through the session.

 Common Questions

 Can I use it every day?
 Yes.
-Daily use is safe and many clients make it part of their routine.
-Listen to your body-if you feel depleted rather than refreshed, take a rest day.
+Many members use it daily.
+If you leave feeling depleted rather than loose, take a rest day.

 R